implse/Flask_SQLAlchemy_Template/README.md

 ## What is SQLAlchemy?

-SQLAlchemy is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL.
+SQLAlchemy is the Python SQL toolkit and Object Relational Mapper (ORM) that gives application developers the full power and flexibility of SQL.

 SQLAlchemy abstract the database system, simplifying the interactions with the database.

 ## What is Flask-SQLAlchemy?

-Flask-SQLAlchemy is an extension for Flask which adds support for the SQLAlchemy SQL toolkit/ORM (Object Relational Mapping).
+Flask-SQLAlchemy is an extension for Flask which adds support for the SQLAlchemy SQL toolkit / ORM (Object Relational Mapping).

 ## Configuration